albertkai/meteor-cordova-starter/README.md

-# Meteor + React + Redux starter
+# Meteor + Cordova + React + Redux starter

-This repo contains the basic setup for Meteor apps, that use React and Redux on the frontend.
+This repo contains the basic setup for Meteor mobile apps, that use React and Redux on the frontend.
 It leverages a scalable app structure, that separates the app into a feature modules, contained in the imports directory